There are three main types of diabetes:

 Type 1 diabetes is an auto-immune disease where the body's immune system attacks the insulin-producing cells of the pancreas.
-People with type 1 diabetes cannot produce insulin and require lifelong insulin injections for survival.
+People with type 1 diabetes cannot produce insulin and require lifelong insulin replacement for survival.

 The disease can occur at any age, although it mostly occurs in children and young adults.
 Type 1 diabetes is sometimes referred to as 'juvenile onset diabetes' or 'insulin dependent diabetes'.

-Personal story: Diabetes mellitus type 1
+Personal story: diabetes mellitus type 1

 Being diagnosed with type 1 diabetes can be both emotionally and practically challenging.
 Listening to others who have experienced similar situations is often re-assuring and can be helpful for you, your loved ones or when preparing questions for your doctor or a specialist.